Japan inflation seen slowing, rocky path to BOJ target

 Household spending in November probably slipped 3.8 percent from a year earlier, down for an eight straight month, according to the poll, indicating the sales tax hike continued weigh on consumer spending.

-Both labour market data and household spending will be released at the same time with CPI data.
+Both labor market data and household spending will be released at the same time with CPI data.

 Another spending related data, retail sales for November is expected to show an annual 1.1 percent gain, slowing from a 1.4 percent rise in October and a 2.3 percent increase in September.